 Ease painful inflammation with this clean, fresh tisane (tea).
 Inflammation is the body’s natural response to a harmful stimuli; it is a necessary first step to healing an injury.
 When inflammation becomes chronic, however, reach for a warming cup of The Herbal Toad's Anti-Inflame Tea.
-Let this meticulous blend of turmeric, bilberries, cat’s claw bark, and other herbs known for their anti-inflammatory properties, calm your body’s tissues while the tea itself warms your spirit.
+Let this herbalist created blend of herbs known for their anti-inflammatory properties, calm your body’s tissues while the tea itself warms your spirit.
 The Herbal Toad’s Anti-Inflame Tisane (Tea) has a blend of pleasant tasting herbs that work together to get inflammation out of the body.

 BREWING HERBAL TEA